All Episodes

 Did you verify it?

-When I asked question, he backed off.
+When I asked the question, he backed off.

-At least verify with a Muslim like me.
+Then I offered him, at least verify with a Muslim like me.

 At least you don't alienate fellow Americans.